Ghostscypher/php-mpesa/README.md

 ## Usage

-The purpose of this package is to wrap around Mpesa APIs in order to provide an easier and much neater methods.
+In order to check for recent changes kindly check the [Changelog](CHANGELOG.md) The purpose of this package is to wrap around Mpesa APIs in order to provide an easier and much neater methods.
 This library uses [Guzzle http library](https://github.com/guzzle/guzzle) under the hood for http requests.